Self-interacting quantum electron: Introduction

 \section{Introduction}

-Statistical analysis of the energy distribution is the base of the black body radiation \cite{Planck1} and the Einstein's theory of the light emission and absorption \cite{Einstein_Q}.
-Success of Einstein hypothesis of photons, de Broglie wave concept of particles \cite{dB} and Schr\"odinger's equation for hydrogen atom \cite{Sch1} established so-called the corpuscular-wave duality of matter.
+Statistical analysis of the energy distribution is the basis of the black body radiation \cite{Planck1} and the Einstein's hypothesis of the light emission and absorption \cite{Einstein_Q}.
+Success of Einstein hypothesis of photons, de Broglie wave concept of particles \cite{dB} and the Schr\"odinger equation for hydrogen atom \cite{Sch1} established so-called the corpuscular-wave duality of matter.
 This conceptual line was logically finished by Dirac in his method of the second quantization \cite{Dirac1}.
-This approach is perfectly fits to many-body weakly interacting quantum systems and it was assumed that the ``corpuscule-wave duality" is universal.
-This duality may be broken being used in strong interacting quantum particles and even to single particle.
-Physically it is clear why: quantum particle is self-interacting system and this interaction is at least of the order of its rest mass.
-Since the nature of the mass is the open problem we do not know the energy distribution in quantum particles up to now.
-Here I try to show a possible approach to this problem in the framework of simple model of self-interacting quantum electron with possible ``unparticle" excitations. ``Unparticle" sector of quantum excitations is intensively discussed now in the framework of effective QFT \cite{Georgi1,Georgi2,Gaete}.
+This approach perfectly fits to many-body weakly interacting quantum systems and it was assumed that the ``corpuscule-wave duality" is universal.
+This duality may be broken in strong interacting quantum systems and even for a single particle.
+Physically it is clear why: the quantum particle is self-interacting system and this interaction is at least of the order of its rest mass.
+Since the nature of the mass is an open problem we do not know the energy distribution in quantum particles up to now.
+Here I try to show a possible approach to this problem in the framework of simple model of self-interacting quantum electron with possible ``unparticle" excitations.
+The ``unparticle" sector of quantum excitations is intensively discussed now in the framework of effective QFT \cite{Georgi1,Georgi2,Gaete}.